santiallende/myWebsite/content/psychotherapy/header/index.md

 # Fees and Insurance

-I am a provider with the Alma network (HelloAlma.com) and credentialed with Aetna and Optum (UnitedHealthcare, Oscar, and Oxford) insurance plans.
-Alma’s platform enables providers to accept insurance by working with insurance companies on behalf of providers, which reduces session costs down to a regular copayment, or lower.
-Alma will work directly with you regarding eligibility, insurance billing, co-payments, and deductible payments.
-Information shared with Alma will be limited to that required to submit and process payments and insurance reimbursement.
-Your out-of-pocket cost per session will be determined by your insurance carrier and is based on plan specifics, in-network deductible status, applicable co-insurance, and/or co-payment amount.
+I am a registered provider in the [Alma network](HelloAlma.com) and hold credentials with Aetna and Optum (UnitedHealthcare, Oscar, and Oxford) insurance carriers.
+Alma's platform facilitates insurance acceptance for providers, resulting in reduced session expenses to standard co-payment rates or lower.
+Alma will liaise directly with you concerning eligibility, insurance invoicing, co-payments, and deductible settlements.
+Information disclosed to Alma will be restricted to that which is essential for payment submission and insurance reimbursement processing.
+Your session's out-of-pocket expense will be determined by your insurance provider, contingent upon your plan's specifics, in-network deductible status, relevant co-insurance, and/or co-payment amounts.

 My standard self-pay fee per 45-minute session is $150.
 I also offer a sliding scale depending on your financial need.